 - change of the chief nursing office or residency coordinator;

-- significant change in program faculty;
+- significant change in educator and staff composition and size;

-- significant change in resident enrollment; and
+- significant change in resident enrollment;